The Paper Towel Bandit

 "Where you going with those," I confront the would-be perpetrator?

-He freezes, a soggy roll of paper towels still in his mouth.
+He freezes, a soggy roll of paper towles still in his mouth.
 "Me?"

 "Don't give me that innocent routine."